cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

-                         sets the strength of case switching optimization:  higher number means more case configurations are considered,potentially producing a more efficient  code,  at the cost of longer compilation time --mlog-block-optimization {true,false}
+                         sets the strength of case switching optimization:  higher number means more case configurations are considered,potentially producing a more efficient  code,  at the cost of longer compilation time
+  --null-counter-is-noop {true,false}
+                         when active, Mindcode assumes assigning a 'null' to  '@counter' is ignored by the processor and may produce code depending on this behavior --mlog-block-optimization {true,false}
                          allows (limited) optimization of code inside mlog blocks -r, --remarks {none,comments,passive,active}